The Texas Public Finance Authority Charter School Finance Corporation ("CSFC" or "corporation") is a

 entire Board.
 Vacancies are filled by a majority vote of the Authority’s Board of Directors.

-in May 2003.
+transactions for fourteen charter schools.
 The Official Statements for these issues are available at: CSFC Official Statements.

 In 2006, the CSFC joined with the Texas Education Agency and the Resource Center for Charter Schools